-As Deputy Director, Second Amendment Litigation at Everytown Law, William supports state attorneys general and city attorneys in Second Amendment cases, helps manage Everytown’s amicus practice, represents municipalities defending their gun laws in court, and speaks publicly at law schools and in other settings about the Second Amendment and the future of gun litigation.
-William works out of Everytown Law’s New York office.
+As Deputy Director, Second Amendment Litigation at Everytown Law, Bill supports state attorneys general and city attorneys in Second Amendment cases, helps manage Everytown’s amicus practice, represents municipalities defending their gun laws in court, and speaks publicly at law schools and in other settings about the Second Amendment and the future of gun litigation.

-March 6, 2020: William Taylor at The University of Chicago Law School Symposium on Gun Violence
+March 6, 2020: Bill Taylor at The University of Chicago Law School Symposium on Gun Violence